How to handle waste segregation effectively

 Biodegradable Waste

-Biodegradable waste encompasses items such as food remnants, kitchen scraps, and garden clippings, which can decompose naturally aided by microorganisms.
+Biodegradable waste consists of organic materials such as food scraps, leftovers from cooking, and garden clippings that decompose naturally through the action of microorganisms.

 Non-Biodegradable Waste